Cross-Origin Control

 The CORS middleware provides various configuration options:

-- Allowed origins: Controls which domains can access resources
+- Allowed Origins: Controls which domains can access resources.

-- Allowed headers: Specifies which request headers are allowed
+- Allowed Headers: Specifies allowed request headers.

-- Exposed headers: Specifies which response headers can be accessed by the client
+- Exposed Headers: Specifies which response headers can be accessed by the client.